angelr1076/javascript-wheel-of-fortune/README.md

 # word-spin
 The JavaScript glossary learning game.
 Have fun playing!

+You have six chances to guess each word correctly.

 Win ten in a row and you're the Word-spin champ!

-The game was written in vanille JavaScript with lots of love.

 ![Settings Window](https://res.cloudinary.com/angelrodriguez/image/upload/v1544467843/Screen_Shot_2018-12-10_at_1.46.55_PM.png)